 Asparagus, piccolo tomato and goat's cheese - a wonderfully tasty combination.

 Sam at The Swan Inn in Wedmore, Somerset has kindly shared his all-time favourite vegetarian tart recipe for you to try at home.
 Think vibrant colours, golden flaky pastry, and fabulous flavours.

-"I love making shortcrust pastry, it's great to get the kids involved, let them play with the off cuts, whilst learning about vegetables and ingredients.
-Also, make your own pastry, we've got time!" - Sam
+"I love making shortcrust pastry.
+It's great to get the kids involved, let them play with the off cuts, whilst learning about vegetables and ingredients." - Sam

-To make the pastry sift flour then rub butter and flour together to form a breadcrumb consistency.
+To make the pastry, sift the flour then rub butter and flour together to form a breadcrumb consistency.
 Add cold water and bring mixture together to form a dough.
 Shape into a ball, dust with flour, wrap with parchment and rest in the fridge for 40 mins.